Dadangdut33/Speech-Translate/README.md

 > Please take a look at the [Requirements](#requirements) first before installing.
 For more information about the usage of the app, please check the [wiki](https://github.com/Dadangdut33/Speech-Translate/wiki)

 ## From Prebuilt Binary

+> [!NOTE]
+> The prebuilt binary is shipped with CUDA 11.8, so it will only work with GPU that has CUDA 11.8 compatibility.
+If your GPU is not compatible, you can try [installation as module](#as-a-module) or [from git](#From-Git) below.

 1. Download the [latest release](https://github.com/Dadangdut33/Speech-Translate/releases/latest) (There are 2 versions, CPU and GPU)
 2. Install/extract the downloaded file